Exhibitions

 Popup photography session with Denise Baynham

 Join us as we bring our garment documentation process out of the photo studio and into the Research Central space on Level 2 of the Auckland Central City Library, with photographer Denise Baynham.
-We will chat to her about what she looks for, pays attention to, and considers when shooting garments to show them off in their best light.
+We chat to her about what she looks for, pays attention to, and considers when shooting garments to show them off in their best light.

 When Clothes Become our Friends - Workshop series